 Describe the concept of defense-in-depth (DID) as it relates to fire protection.

-Describe what a licensee’s fire protection program (FPP)
+Describe what a licensee’s fire protection program (FPP) is designed to accomplish.

 Describe what a licensee’s current licensing basis is.

-Describe what “design basis” means with regard to a structure, system, or component (SSC) of a facility.
+Describe what “design basis” means with regards to a structure, system, or component (SSC) of a facility.

-Determine which /Regulation is used as a basis for a plant’s ire rotection rogram.
+Determine which BTP/Regulation is used as a basis for a plant’s fire protection program.

-TASKS: The activities listed below shall be performed under the guidance of a qualified Fire Protection Inspector (C7).
+TASKS: The activities listed below shall be performed under the guidance of a qualified Fire Protection Inspector (IMC 1245 C7).

 Review the references and develop an understanding sufficient to meet the evaluation criteria.

-Discuss the evaluation criteria with a qualified Fire Protection Inspector (C-7).
+Discuss the evaluation criteria with a qualified Fire Protection Inspector (IMC 1245 C7).

-Obtain a licensee’s Final Safety Analyses Report (FSAR) and determine which /Regulation applies to the plant’s fire protection program.
+Obtain a licensee’s Final Safety Analyses Report (FSAR) and determine which BTP/Regulation applies to the plant’s fire protection program.

 DOCUMENTATION: Fire Protection Inspector Technical Proficiency-Level Signature Card Item ISA-FP-1.